JSY-Ben/SnipeScheduler/README.md

 # SnipeScheduler - An Asset Reservation/Checkout System for Snipe-IT

-- This app has been tested with versions of Snipe-IT up to Version **v8.4.0**
+- This app has been tested with version 8 of Snipe-IT up to Version **v8.4.0**

 - There is also a standalone version of this app that has its own inventory database and doesn't require Snipe-IT.
 It is called KitGrab, and is available [here](https://github.com/JSY-Ben/KitGrab)